Metro Bronze Line (Minnesota)

-The Metro Purple Line, formerly known as the Rush Line Corridor, is a proposed bus rapid transit service that would run from Union Depot in downtown Saint Paul to the northeastern suburbs of Saint Paul.
+The Metro Bronze Line, formerly known as the Metro Purple Line and the Rush Line Corridor, is a planned bus rapid transit service that would run from Union Depot in downtown Saint Paul to the northeastern suburbs of Saint Paul.
 Along the corridor's 21 proposed stations there are 106,000 jobs within a 10-minute walk.
 The project is currently in an environmental analysis phase with further development, engineering, and construction expected to take at least six more years.
 Service would run 7-days a week with 10-minute headways in peak periods and 15-minute service at most other times.
 The corridor was named the Rush Line because it was originally planned to end in Rush City, Minnesota.
 After using the color purple since 2017, the route was officially named the Purple Line and became part of the Metro network on July 14, 2021.

+In September 2025, Metro Transit announced that the Purple Line project would be discontinued and in December 2025, it was reintroduced as the Bronze Line.

 Potential commuter rail

 At one point the project was proposed to be commuter rail all the way to Hinckley, Minnesota.
 The corridor studied roughly follows the path of U.S. Route 61 and Interstate 35.
-Along with the Red Rock Corridor in the southeast and the Southwest Corridor in the southwest Metro, it was considered a "Tier Two" commuter rail project with scheduled implementation after 2020.
+Along with the Red Rock Corridor in the southeast and the Metro Green Line Extension in the southwest Metro, it was considered a "Tier Two" commuter rail project with scheduled implementation after 2020.
 Efforts to improve the corridor are coordinated by the Rush Line Corridor Task Force, formed in 1999 and composed of 22 elected officials from counties and municipalities along the corridor.

 Commuter rail costs were expected to be high if implemented, due to the multiple railroads operating the tracks, additionally some sections of rail would have to be rebuilt on county-owned abandoned rights-of-way.
 Existing rail is a combination of Class I and Class III railroads.
 Despite a relatively high population density, projected ridership was lower than originally anticipated because commuters are split in their final destination, mostly downtown Saint Paul or downtown Minneapolis.
 If commuter rail was built it could have connected with the proposed Northern Lights Express in Hinckley and provide a more direct link between Saint Paul and Duluth.